scandum/quadsort/README.md

 more likely to be orderly than disorderly this shift in probability will give an advantage.

-By changing the comparison order probability can be shifted to give random data the advantage.
-Regardless, there should be a slight overall advantage due to the elimination of wasteful swapping.
+There should also be a slight overall performance increase due to the elimination of wasteful swapping.
 In C this looks as following:

     if (val[0] > val[1])
     {